panva/jose/docs/jwt/encrypt/classes/EncryptJWT.md

 ▸ **setExpirationTime**(`input`): `this`

 Set the "exp" (Expiration Time) Claim.
-A `number` is used directly, a `Date` is converted to a Unix timestamp, and a `string` is parsed as a time span relative to the current Unix timestamp.
-String units may be seconds, minutes, hours, days, weeks, or years; months are unsupported and a year is 365.25 days.
-A leading `-` or trailing `"ago"` subtracts the time span.
+Accepts a Unix timestamp in seconds, a Date, or a duration relative to now using the same formats as [setNotBefore](../../../types/interfaces/ProduceJWT.md#setnotbefore).

 Format used for time span should be a number followed by a unit, such as "5 minutes" or "1 day".